Kari Linder, Deputy City Recorder

-Meetings are generally held four times a year on the second Wednesday of the second month of the quarter at 10:00 am-noon.
+Meetings are generally held on the second Tuesday of every other month from 10:00 am-noon.
 Meeting time, date and location are subject to change.
-Please contact staff at 503-675-3984 to confirm details.
+Please contact Kari Linder, Deputy City Recorder at 503-675-3984 to confirm details.

 Meeting agendas are typically posted on this site one week prior to the meeting.
 Notices of meetings are also published in the City's monthly newsletter -- Hello LO, on the City's community web calendar, and on bulletin boards at the Adult Community Center, Library, and on the first floor at City Hall.